ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 During checkout, Lemon Squeezy may collect information such as a purchaser's name, email address, billing information, payment information, tax information, and transaction details in accordance with its own policies.

-When a user proceeds to Premium checkout through SQL Visual Debugger, the checkout may also include limited metadata recording that the user completed the required Terms acceptance step before checkout.
+When a user proceeds to Premium checkout through SQL Visual Debugger, the checkout may also include limited metadata recording that the user completed the required End User License Agreement & Terms of Use acceptance step before checkout.
 This may include:

-- a value indicating that the Terms of Use were accepted; and
+- a value indicating that the End User License Agreement & Terms of Use were accepted; and
-- the version of the Terms of Use presented at that time.
+- the version of those Terms presented at that time.

-For example, the checkout may contain metadata equivalent to `terms_accepted=true` and `terms_version=1.0`.
+For example, the checkout may contain metadata equivalent to `terms_accepted=true` and `terms_version=1.3`.

 This metadata is used only to document the applicable purchase and licensing flow.
 SQL Visual Debugger does not intentionally add IP addresses, device fingerprints, precise location, or unrelated personal information to the checkout for the purpose of recording Terms acceptance.